winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : InfSeq/take 4 (Pair Natural Text) exampleF ≡ expected
 ```

+todo: discuss biunit and define a full applicativefunctor evidence for InfSeq

 #### Non-empty streams

 The next example is the "non-empty stream".